 Experiencing the outdoors with Turismo Alternativo en Guanajuato

 The city of Guanajuato is typically known for its cultural and historical sites.
+You can check out some ideas for things to do within the city in Moon’s San Miguel de Allende: With Guanajuato and Queretaro guide book.
 But the city also has plenty of outdoor activities to experience.
 Since Guanajuato is set in a canyon, the surrounding hills are a great place for exploring on foot, bicycle, horse, or even ATVs!

 Raul Jaramilla, owner and director of Turismo Alternative en Guanajuato, wants to make Guanajuato more than just a cultural destination.
 An outdoor enthusiast, he works to actively promote outdoor tourism, both through his company and as a professor of tourism at the University of Guanajuato.
 Through Turismo Alternativo en Guanajuato, Raul is slowly making Guanajuato an outdoor destination!